Business Administration

 Any graduate student wishing to pursue a single master’s degree with two majors that includes Business Administration must satisfy the following requirements in addition to any requirements elsewhere stated in the Graduate Catalog:

-- The individual must satisfy all admissions requirements.
+- The individual must satisfy all admissions requirements of the M.B.A.

 - The individual must satisfy all foundation requirements.